 Although the list is long, here are some of the most important benefits workflow can bring to a law firm:

 Many software programs today integrate with services like Microsoft Teams or have an internal chat function already embedded in the software.
-These capabilities allow you to facilitate more streamlined communication around particular matters and tasks, ultimately creating a more cohesive and efficient team.
+These capabilities allow you to facilitate more streamlined communication around matter management and tasks, ultimately creating a more cohesive and efficient team.

 As important as it is to maintain thorough internal communication, it is just as essential to be able to communicate externally with your clients.
 Does your current system allow you to text and call your clients?
 Does it track and record the time you spend communicating with those clients?
 Evaluate how you currently work with each of your clients, how they prefer to be communicated with, and if there are any points of friction that could be smoothed out.